Backpacking the Colorado Collegiate Loop

 Take the A Line Train from DEN airport to Union Station.

-Then, take the Bustang to Frisco from Denver.
+Then, take the Bustang bus route to close to the trail.

 Then, hitchhike or get a shuttle to the Interlaken Trailhead.